gemseo/gemseo/doc_src/tutorials/sellar/nutshell.rst

 the Jacobian of the discipline is :math:`\frac{\partial y}{\partial x}`.

 The discipline shall provide a method to compute the Jacobian for a given set of inputs.
-This is made by overloading the abstract :meth:`!MDODiscipline._compute_jacobian` method of :class:`.MDODiscipline`.
+This is made by overloading the abstract :meth:`!Discipline._compute_jacobian` method of :class:`.Discipline`.
 The discipline may have multiple inputs and multiple outputs.
 To store the multiple Jacobian matrices associated to all the inputs and outputs,
 |g| uses a dictionary of dictionaries structure.